 Here is how mRNA vaccines work:

-In short, mRNA is similar to email that gets sent to your body with instructions on how to identify and destroy the virus.
+mRNA is similar to an email that gets sent to your body with instructions on how to identify and destroy the virus.
 Your body uses those instructions and then deletes the email completely.

 How the Johnson & Johnson Vaccine Works

 The Johnson & Johnson vaccine is an adenovirus vector vaccine.
-Johnson & Johnson has been researching adenovirus vector vaccines for other infections for decades, including the company’s Ebola vaccine, which is already in use.
+Johnson & Johnson has been researching adenovirus vector vaccines for other infections for decades.
+The company’s Ebola vaccine is also an adenovirus vector vaccine and is already in use.

-The Johnson & Johnson vaccine works similarly to the Pfizer and Moderna mRNA vaccines, though it uses a different type of messenger to deliver instructions for making an immune response.
-To make the Johnson & Johnson vaccine, scientists took a gene from the virus that causes COVID-19 and put the gene into an adenovirus.
+The Johnson & Johnson vaccine works similarly to the Pfizer and Moderna mRNA vaccines.
+However, it uses a different type of messenger to deliver instructions for making an immune response.
+Scientists took a gene from the virus that causes COVID-19 and put the gene into an adenovirus.
 The adenovirus used in this vaccine causes the common cold, but the virus was modified so that it cannot multiply in humans or cause infection.

 Here is how the Johnson & Johnson vaccine works: